isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/pipeline-batches/xdb-contact-sync/add-value-to-sync.rst

 Add Value to Synchronize
 ==========================

-The instructions in :ref:`crm-contact-add-value` for CRM contacts can be followed to add a value to synchronize, with the following changes to the steps in the section :ref:`crm-contact-add-value-define-value-mapping`:
+The instructions in :doc:`../crm-contact-sync/add-value-to-sync` for CRM contacts can be followed to add a value to synchronize, with the following changes to the steps in the section :doc:`../crm-contact-sync/add-value-to-sync`:

 * Use the *value mapping set* at **Value Mapping Sets > xDB Contact to CRM Contact**.
 * In the field **Value accessor for source object**, select the :ref:`crm-contact-add-value-xdb-value-accessor`.